derac/Auto-Apply-to-Dice/README.md

                         Resume PDF to send for the job applications.
   -cache CACHE, -c CACHE
                         Directory to cache browser session in, so you stay logged in.
+  -wait_s WAIT_S, -w WAIT_S
+                        Number of seconds to wait for selenium to find things.
 ```